tanyasarkjain/pacvar/docs/usage.md

 ## Introduction

-This pipeline has been designed to analyze multiple runs, gathering its input from a provided samplesheet.
+The nf-core/pacvar pipeline has been designed to analyze data from multiple runs, gathering its input from a provided samplesheet.

 ## Samplesheet input